johnvey/smartthings-hd-powerview/powerview_hub_api.md

 # PowerView Hub REST API

-This API information was gathered from a PowerView hub (revision=1, subRevision=1, build=837).
+This API information was gathered from a PowerView hub (revision=1, subRevision=1, build=837 and 855).

 ## API notes
 * The hub exposes an unprotected HTTP server so there is no authentication.
 As such, it should never be exposed to the internet.